Defectuous/AbyssalMonkey/README.md

 The goal is to rebuild this with a simple gui to start and end the bot

-Currently the bot only functions in the TEST version of ISXEVE Install it in the lavishsoft consol with the following ISXEVE:InstallTest
+Currently the bot only functions in the TEST version of ISXEVE Install it in the lavishsoft consol with the following in the consol type ISXEVE:InstallTest

 Install Instructions
 Download current version